 It’s also not the product description that the product team writes.

 It’s content that’s contributed by a real user.
 And, therefore, when potential customers read it, they feel that the content is unbiased, because one of “them” has written it and they trust it.
+We are generally not referring to “copyright owner”material already published elsewhere.

 How UGC fits in the inbound marketing cycle